branpk/mariosim/README.md

 input = solve(hSpeed = maxlt(22.5))
 ```

+Note: `slidingYaw` is called "Yaw moving" in STROOP.

 Numbers can be written in hex or decimal.
 For floating point values, you can also use the IEEE 754 hex value.

 You can replace `maxlt(22.5)` with one of the following goals: